 However, you may have more or less time to act in certain situations.

-For instance, you’ll have two years to file a wrongful death action.
-Claims against the government are subject to even more accelerated timetables.
+For instance, claims against the government are subject to even more accelerated timetables.
 You’d have a matter of months to take action, rather than years.

 The important takeaway here is that you have to file your claim before the statute of limitations expires.
 If you don’t, you will give up the opportunity to demand accountability and recover compensation from those at fault.